 Reading music in such a huge variety of styles familiarised me with a wide range of idioms and notation patterns.
 Later, I came to understand, as a teacher, that those who have played a lot of, for example, Mozart find that playing more Mozart is easier than playing music in an unfamiliar style.
 That’s because part of sight reading well is the ability to predict what might come next, a skill that comes only from having played lots of pieces.
 I didn't tell my teacher about my 'other' music and, at exam time, I was given a sight reading book; I never played from it, of course, because the pieces didn't make musical sense to me.

-First, we brought out online sight reading and you liked it - but you said you wanted it in a book too, with some tips.
+First, we brought out online sight reading grades 1 and 2 and you liked it - but you said you wanted it in a book too, with some tips.
 So we published the book, with some tips from our friendly musical assistant, Maestro the Dog.
-(And yes, you were right - I now use the book when I'm teaching!)
-When you buy the book you get free access to hearing all the tunes, using QR codes – just download the free QR app for Android or iOS, point it at the code and away you go!
+(And yes, you were right - I now use the books when I'm teaching!)
+When you buy the books you get free access to hearing all the tunes, using QR codes – most phones have a QR code reader or you can download a free QR app for Android or iPhone.
+Simply point your phone at the code and away you go!
 You can listen before you play, and listen again after, as many times as you like.

 Get your copy of Learn to Sight Read: Piano Books 1, 2, 3 and 4 now here.
 Book 5 will be available later this year.